 The Group identifies credit concentration risks by industry, geography, customer and counterparty risk, The Group monitors changes to counterparties credit risk, quality of credit portfolio and risk concentrations, and reports regularly to the Group's management.

-The Group's internal loan grading system divides loans into 5 categories with reference to HKMA's guidelines.
-CMD provides regular credit management information reports and ad hoc reports to the Board of Management, RC and Board of Directors to facilitate their continuous monitoring on credit risk.
+CMD provides regular credit management information reports and ad hoc reports to the Board of Management, RC and Board of Directors to facilitate their continuous monitoring of credit risk.

 Credit risk measurement and control (continued)

 Loans and advances (continued)